Adaptive Cache Enhancement for Test-Time Adaptation of Vision-Language Models: Experiments

 \subsubsection{Cache reliability}

 Figure~\ref{fig: cachereliability} visualizes the cache accuracy and overall classification performance of TDA, DPE, and our ACE across four fine-grained datasets.
 ACE demonstrates exceptional results, achieving an accuracy of 68.55\% on Stanford Cars, surpassing TDA by 1.27\% and DPE by 1.24\%, and 77.30\% on Oxford Flowers, outperforming TDA by 5.88\% and DPE by 2.07\%.
 These gains are complemented by ACE's consistent superiority in cache accuracy across the datasets, reinforcing its ability in enhancing classification power while sustaining reliable and flexible decision boundaries via class-wise thresholding adaptation.
+The synergy between these metrics underscores their complementary nature, enhancing overall performance.